tim0g/timog.org/content/posts/cool posters of the japanese community party/index.md

 Nice logo *kanji*, too.

-I'm no communist<span style="color:red">*</span> --I prefer European socialism with Japanese characteristics--but I must admit the [Japanese Communist Party](http://jcp.or.jp/) (JCP) has some really cool posters, especially when compared with the bland ones put out by the ruling parties.
+I'm no communist (but what does *not* [being a communist](https://sandratrappen.com/2013/10/09/fascism-communism-or-socialism/) even mean?)--I prefer European socialism with Japanese characteristics--but I must admit the [Japanese Communist Party](http://jcp.or.jp/) (JCP) has some really cool posters, especially when compared with the bland ones put out by the ruling parties.

 I've been wanting to take photos of these posters that I always see on the way to work but only recently have I been able to do so.
 Must of these posters can be [downloaded as PDFs](http://jcp.or.jp/web_download/cat/) from JCP's website, by the way.